SourabhMagadum/House-Prices---Ames/README.md

 numerical features using pandas' get_dummies() funtion to get the data ready for modelling.
 Then I applied various regression techniques like ridge, lasso, lassoCV and Elastic Net and ensemble techniques like Random Forest and Gradient Boosting Regressor.
 In the last step I calculated the final prediction by taking the weighted means of the predictions of all the models.
 The weights were assigned based on their performance on the cross_val_score() metric.
+A public score of 1.2003 was obtained.